 To aid the circuit designer, the EC8020-pH achieves its headline transconductance at a much lower quiescent current compared with the original Telefunken device.
 Low noise operation may thereby be achieved with reduced anode dissipation.

 This is important because the original tubes could all support bulb temperatures above 150°C and upwards of 5 watts of anode dissipation; raising the anode temperature to 500° to 600°C. The Phædrus Audio EC8020-pH Supertube™ is limited to 1 watt anode dissipation.

-Using the Phædrus Audio EC8020-pH, it is possible to create low-noise preamplifier of exceptional quality with a single device.
+Using the Phædrus Audio EC8020-pH, it is possible to create low-noise preamplifier of exceptional quality with a single device (see below).
 The simplicity of the circuitry is enhanced by a greatly reduced heater requirement.
 The Phædrus Audio EC8020-pH tubes are well matched and they do not suffer from the tendency to self-oscillation at very high frequencies — an effect which beleaguers all the original high gm tubes.
 Grid-stopper resistors (which degrade noise-performance) are not required.

 Click for a preliminary datasheet for the Phædrus Audio EC8020-pH.

 An electron tube (valve in British English) is, of course, an electronic device, but its performance depends on the mechanical arrangements and geometry of the electrodes.
 This link between the mechanical and the electronic is, no doubt, one of the ongoing fascinations with valve technology.